Our Guided Saddle Fitting Help

 That "thingamajig" and "yonder strap" may be terms that your horse understands, but all saddle descriptions use certain terms that you should be familiar with.
 Knowing the proper names for the parts of the saddle will eliminate frustration as well as build your confidence.

-2. Consider yourself and your horse.
+Consider you and your horse

 Measurements are crucial in choosing a well-fitting saddle, both for the sake of you and your horse.

-YOU: What size seat do you need?
+What size seat do you need?
 Take a look at this chart and jot down the answer.
 Do you have a seat that fits well now?
-Go ahead and measure it to double-check.

-3. Narrow down your saddle choices.
+Narrow down your saddle choices

 Once you're armed with knowledge and measurements, it's much easier to narrow down what you're looking for.